Ravel Law

 Ravel Law is a startup which offers free access to computer-assisted legal research.
 The firm has funded a major scanning project at the Harvard Law School library known as "Free the Law".
-The project aims to have the full collection of 40 million pages digitized by 2017.
-According to the initial announcement, access to the library during the first eight years will be granted to non-profit organizations and partners of Ravel Law before completely opening to the public.
-Ravel Law was acquired by RELX to be part of the LexisNexis suite of tools in June, 2017.
+The project's goal was to digitize the entire collection of 40 million pages by 2017.
+The initial announcement at the time stated that access to the library was granted to nonprofit organizations and Ravel Law partners for the first eight years before fully opening to the public.
+Ravel Law was acquired by RELX as part of the LexisNexis suite of tools in June 2017.

 Business plan

 In addition to basic free access to the public the firm offers more sophisticated plans to legal firms and researchers.